liamks/Drawbridge.js/Readme.md

 1.  login view and routes
 2.  logout view and route
 3.  password reset view and routes
-4.  password reset email templates, with link for reseting password
+4.  password reset email templates, with link for resetting password
 5.  registration view and routes, with email confirmation template
-6.  functions for adding athentication to a given route
+6.  functions for adding authentication to a given route
 7. An optional Terms of Service that will be shown to the potential user at registration

 ### Waiting lists

-Many new applications start with a sign-up form that put potentional users on a waiting list.
-Drawbridge.js provdies the code for both the sign-up form and the functionality to store the sign-up data, and notify the potential user, via email, that the sign-up was succesful.
+Many new applications start with a sign-up form that put potential users on a waiting list.
+Drawbridge.js provides the code for both the sign-up form and the functionality to store the sign-up data, and notify the potential user, via email, that the sign-up was successful.
 To add the sign-up form to your site see the "View Partial" section below.

 ### Invitations